floxdc/cache-flow/README.md

 #### Exception Suppression

 **Warning!**

-By default exception supression is on and it _may slow down_ your application.
-Turn off the option if you confident in your caching system.
+By default, exception suppression is on and it may slow down your application.\
+Turn off this option if you are confident in your caching system.

 #### Named instances

-You could use typed service insances to autoprefix cache keys with the class name:
+You could use typed service instances to autoprefix cache keys with the class name:
 ```csharp
 public MyClass(IMemoryFlow<MyClass> cache)
 ```
-Useful if one want to find a key in a database.
+This is useful if you want to find a key in a database.

 #### Time Spans

-If you want to avoid overlaps in caching, you may use following `TimeSpan` extensions:
+To avoid overlaps in caching, you can use the following `TimeSpan` extensions:

 |Method Name          |Time Frame|
 |---------------------|----------|